thomd/mad-pages/rg.md

     -M NUM            # don't print lines longer than this limit -v                # invert match
-    --no-ignore       # also search in git-ignored files --hidden          # search also in hidden files
+    --no-ignore       # also search in git-ignored files --hidden, -.      # search also in hidden files --no-hidden       # do not search in hidden files

 ## Examples